-Curl is a command-line tool for transferring data to or from the server using URL syntax.
-Curl supports several protocols, including HTTP, HTTPS, FTP, SFTP, and many more.
-Curl works on all modern platforms and hardware, including Linux, Windows, and macOS.
+Curl is a popular command-line software for transferring data to or from the server using URL syntax.
+Curl supports many protocols, including HTTP, HTTPS, FTP, SFTP, and works on all modern platforms and hardware, including Linux, Windows, and macOS.

 What is JSON?